 What is the cornea?

-The cornea is the clear front window of the eye.
-It covers the iris (colored portion of the eye) and the round pupil, much like a watch crystal covers the face of the watch.
+The cornea is the clear, transparent front window of the eye.
+It covers the iris (colored portion of the eye) and the round pupil.
 The cornea is composed of five layers.
 The outermost layer is called the epithelium.

 WHAT IS CORNEAL ABRASION?

-A corneal abrasion is an injury (scratch, scrape or cut) to the epithelium.
-Abrasions are commonly caused by fingernail scratches , paper cuts, makeup brushes, scrapes from tree or bush limbs and rubbing of the eye.
-Some eye conditions ,such as dry eye, increase the chance of an abrasion.
+Corneal abrasion is an injury (scratch, scrape or cut) to the epithelium.
+Abrasions are commonly caused by fingernail scratches, paper cuts, makeup brushes, scrapes from tree or bush limbs and rubbing of the eye.
+Some eye conditions, such as dry eye, increase the chance of an abrasion.
 You may experience the following symptoms with corneal abrasion:

-To detect an abrasion on the cornea , your ophthalmologist (eye M.D) will use a special dye called fluorescein (pronounced FLOR-uh-seen)to illuminate the injury.
+To detect an abrasion on the cornea, your eye care worker will use a special dye called fluorescein (pronounced FLOR-uh-seen) to illuminate the injury.